zankhq/astro-starter/README.md

 If you use cloudflare pages you can follow this guide https://github.com/i40west/netlify-cms-cloudflare-pages.

-In this case your environment variable should look like this

 If you use netlify it's actually easier, you will need to change in the file `astro.config.mjs` NetlifyCMS config `config.backend.name` to git-gateway.
 (See https://decapcms.org/docs/git-gateway-backend/#git-gateway-with-netlify for more info)

 ### 👀 Want to learn more?